*This post may contain affiliate links. Please see my disclosure for more details!*

 I always like to do a new recipe in-between Christmas and New Year, as often people are still in the celebrating mood, and are still looking for something delicious.
 Often, however, it ends up that people are looking for alcoholic recipes.
 There is no surprise there really, but I thought I would give something delicious and needed.
 Prosecco Trifle.

 I have never really been someone to celebrate the New Year as such, as I would usually be too tired and fall asleep.
-After I met my Fiancé I went to a few celebrations , but the past few years we haven’t done much either!
+I have in the past been to a few celebrations , but over the most recent years we haven’t done much either!
 Honestly, I feel a little lame.
 However, this year we are actually making an effort to party, and I am on dessert duties.

 I feel like because I run this blog, I am sort of expected to bring cake to a party?
 I can understand why, but sometimes you just want time off.
 Luckily, making something like this requires so little effort I am happy to oblige.
 Literally, whacking it all together with a drizzle and a sip of Prosecco here and there, standard.

 Leave to soak